EdDataScienceEES/tutorial-Biodiversity-Hotspot-Mapping/docs/index.md

 ### Tutorial Aims

-#### 1. Understand the variety of functions in the `dplyr` package and its application to biodiversity data.</a>
+##### 1. Understand the variety of functions in the `dplyr` package and its application to biodiversity data.

-#### 2. Learn to creatively combine and manipulate biodiversity tables and spatial data.</a>
+##### 2. Learn to creatively combine and manipulate biodiversity tables and spatial data.

-#### 3. Become efficient and creative in manipulating species occurrence data and environmental variables.</a>
+##### 3. Become efficient and creative in manipulating species occurrence data and environmental variables.

 ### Tutorial Steps

-#### <a href="#section1">1.
+##### <a href="#section1">1.
 Introduction</a>
-- Prerequisites
+- <a href="#section2">Prerequisites</a>
-- Data and Materials
+- <a href="#section3">Data and Materials</a>

-#### <a href="#section2">PART I: Species Occurrence Data</a>
+##### <a href="#section2">PART I: Species Occurrence Data</a>
 - Combining Rows with `bind_rows`
 - Comparing Data with Set Operations
 - Combining Tables with Mutating Joins
 - Combining Tables with Filtering Joins

-#### <a href="#section4">PART II: Environmental Data</a>
+##### <a href="#section4">PART II: Environmental Data</a>

-## 1. Introduction
+### <a name="section1">1.
+Introduction</a>

 Data come in a variety of forms, and understanding how to visualize and analyze them is crucial for uncovering patterns and insights.
-In the field of biodiversity conservation, mapping biodiversity hotspots is one of the most effective ways to identify areas of high species richness and vulnerability.
-This tutorial will guide you through the process of working with species occurrence data and environmental data to map biodiversity hotspots.
+In the field of biodiversity conservation, mapping biodiversity hotspots is one of the most effective ways to identify areas with high species richness and vulnerability.
+This tutorial will guide you through the process of working with species occurrence data and environmental data to map these hotspots.

-We will focus on Panthera leo (Lions) as our example species and use data from the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/zh/) for species occurrences and WorldClim for environmental factors.
-You'll learn how to handle and visualize biodiversity data in `R` using the `dplyr` package for data manipulation, and spatial analysis techniques with `ggplot2` and `raster` for creating informative maps
+We will focus on Panthera leo (lions) as our example species and use data from the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/zh/) for species occurrences and WorldClim for environmental factors.
+You'll learn how to handle and visualize biodiversity data in `R` using the `dplyr` package for data manipulation, and spatial analysis techniques with `ggplot2` and `raster` to creating informative maps.

-### Prerequisites
+#### <a name="section2">Prerequisites</a>

 This tutorial is suitable for those with a basic understanding of data manipulation and visualization in `R`.
-We will cover concepts from basic data cleaning and transformation with `dplyr`, to more advanced spatial analysis with `ggplot2` and `raster`.
-To make the most out of this tutorial, you should be familiar with:
+We will cover concepts ranging from basic data cleaning and transformation with `dplyr`, to more advanced spatial analysis with `ggplot2` and `raster`.
+To make the most of this tutorial, you should be familiar with:

 - Data manipulation using `dplyr` and `tidyr`
 - Data visualization with `ggplot2`